Draco-lang/Language-suggestions/README.md

 - It should be more or less readable by people not knowing it (as opposed to ML, for instance)
 - It should be debuggable
 - It prefers generalized approaches over sugared special cases
+- It adds a bigger and more worked out feature earlier, than an underspecified one that will result in extra features to work out the missed use cases

 ## Current state of the project